What is the right of abode?

 To qualify as a Commonwealth citizen who had the right of abode immediately before 1 January 1983 and who have not, since then, ceased to be Commonwealth citizen.
 Do note; South Africa left the Commonwealth in May 1961; however, this only took effect as of the 31st of May 1962.
 South Africa then re-joined the Commonwealth in 1994.
 Therefore, South African’s in general, would generally not meet the criteria in this regard, as you would have ceased to be a Commonwealth citizen during 1962-1994.
 Australia, for instance, has remained a Commonwealth country since 1901.

 Women who are Commonwealth citizens and who were married to a man with right of abode, could potentially also qualify.
-You must have been married since before 1983, and your husband must have held Right of Abode before 1983 as well.
+You must have been married since before 1983.
+Furthermore, your husband must have held Right of Abode before 1983 as well.

 How Breytenbachs can help you

 Breytenbachs have a team of specialist specialising in UK Nationality and Citizenship issues.
-If you want to find out whether you qualify for the Right of Abode, or have any other citizenship issue, that you would like to discuss please contact us.
+If you want to find out whether you qualify for the Right of Abode, please contact us.

 Please also read more about how Breytenbachs can do a British Nationality status trace for you.